codurance/site/_posts/2017-08-29-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 ## Conclusion

-We have seen that high code coverage doesn’t ensure that we have a good safety net to change production code.
+We have seen that code coverage doesn’t ensure that we have a good safety net to change production code.
 And mutation testing can be useful to test your tests in order to get more information about their suitability.

 Take a look to <a href="/2014/12/14/quality-cannot-be-measured/">_"Code quality cannot be measured"_</a> by **Sandro Mancuso**.